 How to make brown rice in instant pot

-Rinse the rice three times to get rid of excess starch.
+Rinse the rice three to five times to get rid of excess starch.
 Place the rice in the instant pot and add in olive oil and water.
+I always use 2 ½ cup liquid for 2 cups brown rice when cooking with the instant pot.
 For more flavor, use vegetable or chicken stock instead of water to make brown rice in your instant pot.
 Secure the lid and make sure the knob is on "seal".

 Press the "pressure cook" button.
 Set it on "high" and set the timer for 24 minutes.
 Once the cooking time is finished, let the instant pot release the pressure naturally and then remove the lid.
 Fluff the brown rice using a fork and serve with your favorite main dish.
 You can use the exact same method to make brown basmati rice in instant pot.

 Frozen cooked brown rice is great for meal prep because you can easily heat it without thawing and add it to your meals.
 To freeze cooked brown rice, let it cool completely and then measure one cup and put it in a ziploc freezer bag.
 Spread the rice into a layer and freeze for up to 2 months.

 To heat, take the block of rice out of the bag and microwave it or place it in a pan: it will heat pretty quickly.

 Since brown rice is not processed, it has plain, earthly taste that is the perfect base for many flavors.
 Here are some suggestions to make this brown rice recipe more flavorful:

 - Cook brown rice with vegetable broth or chicken broth.

 - Add minced garlic and ginger to rice while cooking.